steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 ![UIStepper on macOS via a hack](/assets/img/2020/mac-idiom-forbidden-controls/hacked-uistepper.png)

-There's a stepper, however clicking it doesn't work.
+There's a stepper (next to the "Current Page: 2" label), however clicking it doesn't work.
 This is obviously not something you should ever use for shipping, but it's fun to play with the internals!

 ## Digging Deeper